Physical Reasoning and Object Planning for Household Embodied Agents: Dataset Creation

 \subsubsection{Physical Configuration Level Dataset}

-Based on \texttt{Common Configurations} generated in the annotation task [\ref{sec:annotation-common-config}], we create 2 Variable Level QA datasets to analyze the reasoning capabilities of Language Models on pruning out options based on their current physical state.
+Based on \texttt{Common Configurations} generated in the annotation task [\ref{sec:annotation-common-config}], we create 2 Variable Level QA datasets to analyze the reasoning capabilities of language models on pruning out options based on their current physical state.
 The 2 datasets differ in the level of difficulty and the level of reasoning required to answer the questions correctly.
 We describe the creation process in this section.
-The question in both datasets remains the same as that of Object Level Dataset However, unlike the first dataset where the options were objects, this time we give various \texttt{Configurations} of \texttt{Context Objects} as options. \begin{mybox}{black}{Configuration}
+The question in both datasets remains the same as that of Object Level Dataset.
+However, unlike the first dataset where the options were objects, this time we give various \texttt{Configurations} of \texttt{Context Objects} as options.
+Here we ensured all options were appropriate according to the question's utility and context.
+This was done to evaluate the object selection capabilities solely based on the physical state, thus precluding the possibility of wrong answers due to a wrong object being selected (due to the other 2 factors). \begin{mybox}{black}{Configuration}